silverrowan/RockPaperScissors/README.md

 # RockPaperScissors
 ---------------------
-Create a game of "Rock Paper Scissors"
-~~played entirely in the console (at this stage)~~ with a basic Ui!
+Create a game of "Rock Paper Scissors" with a basic Ui!

-This game prompts the user to enter one of 'rock, paper, and scissors' then compares the entry to a random choice by the computer and writes a message to the console about who won.
+This game prompts the user to pick a button for one of 'rock, paper, and scissors' then compares the entry to a random choice by the computer and writes a message to the console about who won the round.
 It also records a point for the winner (or tie)
-~~It does this 5 times, then writes the final score the console window.~~ It logs the score until user or computer scores 5 points and announces the winner.
+It logs the score until user or computer scores 5 points and announces the winner.
+Then deactivates the user selection buttons, and creates a 'play again' button, which refreshes the page from cache.

-Changes Needed for UI
+## Changes Needed for UI
 ----------------------
 REMOVE 5 rounds logic
 3 buttons - for rock paper scissors